 I was born in France, but half my family came from Central Europe.
-I write in English (mostly) and in French (sometimes).
-I also occasionally understand what people tell me in Russian and Mandarin — alas, the reverse is usually not true.
+I write mostly in English, and occasionally in French.
 After a few spells in Dublin, New York, Paris, London and Hong Kong, I’ve been living in Singapore since 2018.